alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ### Memorable Events

-Conversations seem to be mentally affixed to the location where they took place.
+Each conversation seems to be mentally affixed to the location where it takes place.
 In fact, people are transported in their imagination to the _place and time_ where it happened.
 When we are online we lose these valuable cues, and can only turn back to a rough idea of the time when something happened.